Read the most common questions about the strikes which are planned to take place at Sussex between 20 February and 13 March 2020.

 Will buses and trains be running as normal?

 A shuttle bus service around the campus for disabled students and staff using public transport will be provided from 9.30am until 3.30pm.
 See the shuttle bus route [PDF 850KB].
-This will operate from the Biology Road bus stop on the Southern Ring Road.
+This will operate near the Biology Road bus stop on the Southern Ring Road.
 You can show the driver a Helping Hand card, a Disabled Person’s Bus Pass or a Sunflower Lanyard to ensure those most in need can use the service.
-There will also be a wheelchair-accessible taxi from 7.30am until 9.30am for students who need it, collecting from the bus stop opposite Biology Road (circled at the bottom of this map [PDF 850KB]).
+There will also be a wheelchair-accessible taxi from 7.30am until 9.30am for students who need it, collecting from near the bus stop opposite Biology Road (circled at the bottom of this map [PDF 850KB]).
 To speak to someone about the taxi service, call 01273 873465.

 What is action short of a strike (ASOS)?